Downing Street memo: Proponents of an inquiry

-In the United States, proponents of a formal congressional inquiry say that the minutes, along with testimonies from credible witnesses, shed sufficient doubt on the actions of the Bush Administration to warrant a formal inquiry.
-In particular, they say that the minutes indicate that the Administration was determined to go to war with Iraq prior to considerations of legality, and with full knowledge that, at best, "the case was slim."
+In the United States, proponents of a formal congressional inquiry say that the minutes, along with testimonies from credible witnesses, shed sufficient doubt on the actions of the Bush administration to warrant a formal inquiry.
+In particular, they say that the minutes indicate that the administration was determined to go to war with Iraq prior to considerations of legality, and with full knowledge that, at best, "the case was thin."
 And furthermore that they selected and exaggerated intelligence so as to confirm their policy and developed a plan to manipulate public opinion.
 Also, proponents say that the contents (such as "Military action was now seen as inevitable.") and the date of the memo, 23 July 2002, contradicts the official White House position that President Bush did not finally decide to carry out the invasion of March 2003 until after Secretary of State Colin L. Powell presented the administration's case to the United Nations Security Council, in a speech on 5 February 2003.
 They also say that the minutes are dated at a time when Bush stated that "we haven't made any decisions on Iraq, but all options are on the table."

 Another paragraph has been taken to show that Geoff Hoon believed the timing of the war was intended to influence American elections:

 It has been said that some of those present at the meeting believed that Iraq might possess weapons of mass destruction (WMD) "capacity".
 However, the minutes explicitly state that the capability was less than that of Libya, Iran, and North Korea, and that Saddam was not threatening his neighbours.

 U.S. Congress

 On 5 May 2005, Democratic Congressman John Conyers sent a letter to President Bush signed by 89 of his colleagues demanding an explanation of the "troubling revelations" in the memo.
 No specific White House response to the letter was ever made publicly.
-In response to the Bush Administration's refusal to answer the congressional delegation's questions, Conyers et al. considered sending a fact-finding mission to the UK.
+In response to the Bush administration's refusal to answer the congressional delegation's questions, Conyers et al. considered sending a fact-finding mission to the UK.

 Conyers initially requested 100,000 signatures from citizens (a petition) to request that President Bush answer the questions in his letter.
 The letter began accumulating between 20,000 and 25,000 signatures a day, boosted by progressive political action group MoveOn.org, which joined the campaign on 9 June.
 By 13 June 2005, the letter had received over 540,000 signatures from citizens, and more congressmen had signed on, bringing the total to 94 – three days later, over 100 congressmen had signed the letter, including then-Minority Leader Nancy Pelosi.

 On 16 June 2005, Conyers presided over an unofficial hearing or forum on the Downing Street memo in a basement room in the Capitol where notable opponents of the Iraq War Joseph C. Wilson, Ray McGovern and Cindy Sheehan, among others, testified.